 As Inger summarized: “Now in Norway, we have very high energy prices, so knowing how heating costs are being distributed in the building is really important.
 We need solutions to reduce energy costs.”

 Especially as many employees return to the office, the value of a space management tool may be determined by the supply and demand within an organization.
-Kjellaug mentioned: “Smart office solutions are useful in an activity working environment, especially when there are limited desks and people have trouble finding a space, or limited availability of equipment, like special screens on desks.”
+Kjellaug mentioned: “Workplace solutions are useful in an activity working environment, especially when there are limited desks and people have trouble finding a space, or limited availability of equipment, like special screens on desks.”

 Inger commented on the value of an office management tool as: “You need to be able to find your desk and also find your colleagues.
 Additionally, you also need knowledge of which areas are used or not.”
 This knowledge of space use can only come from access to tailored, effective data.